ctuning/ck-armnn/package/lib-armnn/README.md

 ## This package builds and installs a desired version of ArmNN library

-Selection of the desired release, desired frontend support and desired backend is now donw via combining relevant tags.
+Selection of the desired release, desired frontend support and desired backend is now done via combining relevant tags.

 ### Release tags: